pombredanne/gsoc-2/README.md

 ![](gsoc.png)

-# Pwntools & Binjitsu: Google Summer of Code
+# Pwntools: Google Summer of Code

-Welcome to the [Google Summer of Code](https://developers.google.com/open-source/soc/?csw=1) landing page for the Pwntools and Binjitsu projects!
+Welcome to the [Google Summer of Code](https://developers.google.com/open-source/soc/?csw=1) landing page for the Pwntools project!

 You can find more information about the project, its mentors, project ideas, and how to get started below!